The page has been translated by Gen AI.

 Reference

-Even if you set up Cloud Monitoring log collection, you can still view the cluster logs.
+Even if you set up Cloud Monitoring log collection, you can check the cluster logs.

-• However, since the Cloud Moniotring log collection feature is scheduled for termination, we recommend using ServiceWatch log collection.
+• However, the Cloud Moniotring log collection feature is scheduled for termination, so we recommend using ServiceWatch log collection.

-Follow the steps below to change the control plane log collection settings of the cluster.
+To change the control plane log collection settings of the cluster, follow the steps below.

-4. Cluster Details page, click the Edit icon of ServiceWatch Log Collection.
-It will navigate to the ServiceWatch Log Collection popup.
+4. On the Cluster Details page, click the Edit icon of ServiceWatch Log Collection.
+The ServiceWatch Log Collection popup opens.

 • Cloud Monitoring log collection feature can also be set the same way.

-5. In the ServiceWatch log collection popup, after checking the use of ServiceWatch log modification, click the Confirm button.
+5. ServiceWatch log collection in the popup window, after setting the use of ServiceWatch log modification, click the Confirm button.

 Reference

-When using log collection, you can view the Audit/Event logs of the cluster control area in each service.
+When log collection is used, you can view the Audit/Event logs of the cluster control plane in each service.
 Detailed logs can be viewed on the next page.

 Security Group Edit